Last reviewed 12 December 2024

 Recent news

-Tourism depends on high quality visa facilitation and border processes to support economic recovery and encourage demand, particularly from emerging visa-requiring markets.
+Tourism depends on high quality visa facilitation and border processes to support economic growth and encourage demand, particularly from emerging visa-requiring markets.
 Pre-COVID-19 pandemic, Europe’s share of global international tourism arrivals was declining.
 Only 17% of the EU’s visitors came from long-haul markets.
 The value of these visitors has been missed, and the appeal to them of non-European destinations will continue to grow.
 Meanwhile, maintaining Europe’s cross-border mobility requires political will as well as adequate infrastructure.
-ETOA is active on visa policy, from Schengen, UK and Ireland processing, to informing members on cross-border travel requirements both intra-European and from outside Europe.
+ETOA is active on visa and border policy, from Schengen, UK and Ireland visa processing, to informing members on cross-border travel requirements both intra-European and from outside Europe.

 ETOA’s policy objectives